 Astronaut, rockets and craters on the moon are all such fascinating dreamy topics for kids!
+Maybe it’s space aliens, or just dreaming of other worlds we aren’t likely to visit in our lifetime.
 This extremely simple science experiment will give kids a fantastic visual on how craters form on the moon.
 Why moon craters are so much more visible on the moon than they are on the Earth and the way different moon craters are formed are great subjects for extended research.
+We usually pair this lesson with our printable Moon Phases ID Cards!

 Moon Crater Materials Needed: